Men's Singles

 An Se Young v Chen Yu Fei

-Our winner: China are notorious for bringing home golds in major events but An Se Young is looking unbeatable and already has those four wins over Chen Yu Fei this year so we’re going An Se Young.
+Our winner: China are notorious for bringing home golds in major events but An Se Young is looking unbeatable and already has four wins over Chen Yu Fei this year so we’re backing An Se Young to win this one.

 Akane Yamaguchi v Carolina Marin

-Yamaguchi, known for her swift footwork and aggressive play, is equipped with tools (Astrox 100zz Kurenai and Exbolt 63 strings) made for her power and agility.
+Yamaguchi, known for her swift footwork and aggressive play, is equipped with tools (Astrox 100zz Kurenai and Exbolt 63 strings) perfect for her power and agility.
 She’s the reigning Canada Open, Malaysian Masters, German Open and Malaysian Open champion.

 Men’s Doubles